 But how do you come up with a value range that covers that sweet spot?

-If you’re looking for the most basic method of valuation, there are two simple formulas most buyers (and sellers) use as a starting point to determine the value of a SaaS business.
+Now that we’ve looked at how MRR impacts valuation, let’s dive into the math behind most SaaS valuations.
+If you’re looking for the most basic method of valuation, there are two simple formulas most buyers (and sellers) use as a starting point to determine the value of a SaaS company.